-15 VOLUNTARY RESERVE
+VOLUNTARY RESERVE 15

 In accordance with the Parent Company's Articles of Association, 10% of profit for the year attributable to equity holders of the Parent Company before taxation and directors' remuneration is to be transferred to the voluntary reserve.
-Such annual transfers have been discontinued by a resolution of the shareholders' Annual General Assembly held on 18 May 1999 upon a recommendation by the Board of Directors.
+Such annual transfers have been discontinued by a resolution of the shareholders' Annual General Assembly upon a recommendation by the Board of Directors.

-TREASURY SHARES 16
+16 TREASURY SHARES